sematext/docs/docs/agents/sematext-agent/processes/metrics.md

  </div>
 </div>

-Similarly, to tweak the frequency of the process' data series delivery to Sematext Cloud adjust the following options:
+Similarly, to tweak the frequency of the process' data series collection and delivery to Sematext Cloud adjust the following options:

 <div class="mdl-tabs mdl-js-tabs mdl-js-ripple-effect">
  <div class="mdl-tabs__tab-bar">